reem-atalah/Semi-Udemy/README.md

-# Backend with springBoot
+# Backend Semi-Udemy
-Connect the backend with database PosrgeSQL and write some queries.
+Connect the backend of SpringBoot with database PosrgeSQL using spring data JPA applied with MVC design pattern.